Man charged with posing as lawyer to Port Arthur murder suspect - Port Arthur News

 The Jefferson County Sheriff’s Office arrested Norman Crittendon, 56, for impersonating an attorney earlier this month.

-Crittendon is accused of entering the county jail in the attorney/ parole/ probation officer section and signing in the visitor log as an attorney, according to documents obtained by the Port Arthur News.
+Crittendon is accused of entering the county jail in the attorney/ parole/ probation officer section and signing in the visitor log as an attorney, according to documents obtained by Port Arthur Newsmedia.

 “(In May) The accused also listed the names of two inmates,” the document reads.
 “The accused was allowed to visit with these inmates.”

-Crittendon allegedly met with Martin Pettway, who was charged with the murder of a Beaumont man in August 2019.
+Crittendon allegedly met with Martin Pettway, who is charged with the murder of a Beaumont man in August 2019.

 In June, Crittendon provided his driver’s license and a business card for “NC Legal Service Company” with “Norman Crittendon — LEGAL EXPERT,” the document states.